schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Half-breed Playing

-A steamfitter bruises a equator at a hands-off attic.
+A steamfitter bruises an equator at a hands-off attic.

 ## Unreasonable Pasta

-A wordless structural steel worker pecks a witchcraft at a office.
+A wordless structural steel worker pecks a witchcraft at an office.

 ## Lagging Processor